-CYS has a Mobilization and Contingency (MAC) plan in place to relocate children due to an emergency or circumstance that might prevent occupancy of the buildings occupied by CYS.
 In the event of an evacuation, the first choice for relocation of CYS children/youth is another CYS facility.
 If another CYS facility is not available, McCoy's Community Center (bldg.
 1571) is the designated shelter area.
 Several other buildings on the installation have also been identified as suitable for use in the event a CYS program must evacuate.
-The decision as to which building to evacuate to will be made in conjunction with facility managers and the CYS MAC Team including the emergency operations center, fire, safety and health proponents.
+The decision as to which building to evacuate to will be made in conjunction with the emergency operations center, fire, safety and health proponents.
 Facility selection will be based on best meeting the health and safety needs of the children.
 Administrative personnel will notify parents regarding which emergency evacuation point their children have been relocated to.
 In the event CYS is unable to contact you, please call the Emergency Operations Center (EOC), Bldg 102, at 608-388-4747.